flutter/website/src/debugging.md

 ## Debug mode assertions

-During development, you are highly encouraged to use Flutter's "debug" mode, sometimes referred to as "checked" mode.
+During development, you are highly encouraged to use Flutter's "debug" mode.
 This is the default if you use `flutter run`.
+Some tools support assert statements through the command line flag `--enable-asserts`.
+In this mode, Dart
-In this mode, the Dart `assert` statement is enabled, and the Flutter framework uses this to perform many runtime checks verifying that invariants are not being violated.
+`assert` statements are enabled, and the Flutter framework uses this to perform many runtime checks verifying that invariants are not being violated.

-When an invariant is violated, it is reported to the console, with some context information to help with tracking down the source of the problem.
+When an invariant is violated, it is reported to the console, with some context information to help track down the source of the problem.

 To turn off debug mode, and use release mode, run your application